Jurisdiction overview

 Is Christmas Island the same as Kiritimati?

 No. Christmas Island (ISO: CX) is an Australian external territory in the Indian Ocean, administered by the ATO under Australian tax law.
 Kiritimati (part of Kiribati, ISO: KI) is a separate country in the Central Pacific with its own domestic tax law.
-The two places share a common name but are entirely distinct jurisdictions.
 Always verify the ISO 3166-1 alpha-2 code before engaging a tax professional.

 What are the personal income tax rates on Christmas Island?